Introduction and Background

 - Definition of a Premarital Agreement (PMA)

-- Enforceability: In New Jersey, for a Premarital Agreement to be enforceable, it must meet specific requirements.
+- Enforceability: In New Jersey, a Premarital Agreement must meet specific requirements to be enforceable.
 These requirements include:

-- The Agreement must be in writing, signed by both
+- The Agreement must be in writing and signed by both parties.

 - Both parties must provide a complete and reasonably accurate disclosure of their assets, debts, and income.

-- While both parties have the opportunity to consult with independent legal counsel to voluntarily to waive his/her rights as set forth in the Agreement, a New Jersey Supreme Court decision in 2020 struck down a mandatory provision of the law that required legal consultation and advice.
-The Court ruled such a requirement as “unconstitutional”.
+- While both parties may voluntarily consult independent legal counsel to waive their rights as outlined in the Agreement, a 2020 New Jersey Supreme Court decision struck down a mandatory provision requiring legal consultation and advice.
+The Court ruled such a requirement unconstitutional.

 - The Agreement must not be unconscionable when it is executed or when enforcement is sought.
 I discuss in much greater detail the specific requirements of a legally enforceable Premarital Agreement later on in this page.

-- Protection of Individual Rights and Interests: The UPAA in New Jersey legally authorizes protections agreed upon by the individual who sign the Agreement especially as to their individual rights and interests.
+- Protection of Individual Rights and Interests: The UPAA in New Jersey legally authorizes protections agreed to by the individual who signs the Agreement, especially regarding their individual rights and interests.
 These protections include:

 - Safeguarding personal and real property acquired by each party before or during the marriage.